-I train 6-7 days a week; sometimes twice a day.
+I train 5-6 days a week; sometimes twice a day.
 I do cardio.
 I lift weights.
 I count macros.
-I pour my heart, soul, blood, sweat, and tears into all that I do.
 But, I’m not your typical athlete.
-I’m a 27 year cancer survivor.
+I’m a childhood cancer survivor.
 I’ll spend my life on crutches.
 I’m missing a hip joint.
-My femur was replaced by a cadaver bone.
+My femur was replaced by a donor bone.
 My pelvis is fused.
 My right leg is 6” shorter than my left.
 But, I’m a marathoner.
-Not only am I a marathoner, I’m a winner.
+Not only am I a marathoner, I’m a marathon winner.

 In the summer of 1990, I broke my hip while attempting to catch a pop-fly in a little league softball game.
 It went undiagnosed for three months.
 Once diagnosed, the injury refused to heal.
 In January of 1991, I underwent exploratory surgery to determine the cause.
 Just hours later, my life was forever changed.